 What are the best mechanical keyboards for Linux?

 After researching a lot about Linux mechanical keyboards we have prepared a set of rules to find out the best Linux mechanical keyboard.
-Then we have tested a lot and draw up a list of the best mechanical keyboards for Linux.
+Then we tested a lot and draw up a list of the best mechanical keyboards for Linux.
 Without wasting any more time let’s get started on the best Linux mechanical keyboards.

 - Das Keyboard 4 Professional Wired Mechanical Keyboard